Samia Adam: Club career

 Adam has played for the teams El Gouna and Kafr Saad in Egypt.
 She later joined Galatasaray, becoming the first Egyptian to play professionally in the Turkish Women's Football Super League.
 She also served as captain.
 She was the top scorer for her team in the Turkish Women's League for the 2021-22 season with six goals in nine matches.

 After her contract with Galatasaray ended, she joined the Italian Serie B club Napoli in September 2022, making her the first Egyptian to play in Italy.
 Napoli achieved promotion to Serie A at the end of the 2022-23 season.

 In 2023, Adam moved to FC Dornbirn Ladies in the ÖFB Frauen Bundesliga.

 International career

 Adam capped for Egypt at senior level during the 2016 Africa Women Cup of Nations.
 She appeared in the 2021 Arab Women's Cup.
 She played in two 2022 friendlies against Jordan.
 She was called up for 2024 Women's Africa Cup of Nations qualifiers against South Sudan.
-She scored first in both legs of Egypt's 8-0 aggregate victory.
+She scored the opening goal in both legs of Egypt's 8-0 aggregate victory.